LarsGab/TSEBRA/README.md

 The main script is ```./bin/prevco.py```.
 For usage information run ```./bin/prevco.py --help```.

 ## Input Files
-PrEvCo needs a list of gene prediciton files, a list of hintfiles and a configuration file as input.
+TSEBRA needs a list of gene prediciton files, a list of hintfiles and a configuration file as input.

 #### Gene Predictions
 The gene prediction files needs to be in gtf format.
 This is the standard output format of a BRAKER or AUGUSTUS gene prediciton.